-About God the Father
+2. God the Father

 God as Father reigns with providential care over His universe, His creatures, and the flow of the stream of human history according to the purposes of His grace.
 He is all-powerful, all-knowing, all-loving, and all-wise.
 God is Father in truth to those who become children of God through faith in Jesus Christ.
 He is fatherly in His attitude toward all people.

-About Jesus Christ
+3. Jesus Christ

 Jesus Christ is the Son of God.
 He is eternally co-equal with the Father.
 Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all people by dying on a cross.
 He arose from the dead after three days to demonstrate His power over sin and death.
-He ascended to Heaven's glory and will return someday to earth to reign as King of Kings, and Lord of Lords.
+He ascended to Heaven's glory and will return someday to earth to reign as King of Kings and Lord of Lords.

-About the Holy Spirit
+4. The Holy Spirit

 The Holy Spirit is eternally co-equal with the Father and the Son of God.
 He is present in the world to make people aware of their need for Jesus Christ.
 He also lives in every Christian from the moment of salvation.
 He provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
 His primary role is to point people back to Jesus and the Bible.
-He gives every believer spiritual gifts when they are saved.
+He gives all believers spiritual gifts when they are saved.
 As Christians, we seek to live under His control daily.

-About Eternal Security
+8. Eternal Security

 Because God gives us eternal life through Jesus Christ, the true believer is secure in that salvation both now and for all eternity.
 If you have been genuinely saved, you cannot "lose" it.
 Salvation is maintained by the grace and power of God, not by the self-effort of the Christian.
 It is the grace and “keeping power” of God that gives us this security as his adopted sons and daughters.

 People were created to exist forever.
 We will either exist eternally with God through forgiveness and salvation or eternally separated from God by sin.
 To be eternally in union with Him is eternal life, experienced ultimately in Heaven.
-To be eternally separated from God is Hell.
+To be eternally separated from God by sin is Hell.
 Heaven and Hell are real places of eternal existence.